 Once you have a child, every single day with them is special and as they grow older you want to get to know them more.

-While most parents may share a special bond with their children not all are as lucky.
-Some, for one reason or another, drift with their children and lack a proper channel of communication.
+While most parents may share a special bond with their children, not all are as lucky.
+Some, for one reason or another, drift from their children and lack a proper channel of communication.

 It's not every day that you can have deep conversations with your children as both of you may have busy schedules with work and school.

 Instead, set out one night per week where you can talk about your busy lives, school and any other thing.